awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

-# Using Amazon Aurora Auto Scaling with Aurora Replicas<a name="Aurora.Integrating.AutoScaling"></a>
+# Using Amazon Aurora Auto Scaling with Aurora replicas<a name="Aurora.Integrating.AutoScaling"></a>

 To meet your connectivity and workload requirements, Aurora Auto Scaling dynamically adjusts the number of Aurora Replicas provisioned for an Aurora DB cluster using single\-master replication\.
 Aurora Auto Scaling is available for both Aurora MySQL and Aurora PostgreSQL\.
 Aurora Auto Scaling enables your Aurora DB cluster to handle sudden increases in connectivity or workload\.
 When the connectivity or workload decreases, Aurora Auto Scaling removes unnecessary Aurora Replicas so that you don't pay for unused provisioned DB instances\.